openSUSE/news-o-o/_posts/2013-02-26-opensuse-conference-2014-call-for-locations.markdown

 If you have the ambition to organize an international Free Software event in your town and think you can pull it off, get together with some like-minded friends and create a proposal.
 The proposal should contain information about the size of your local team, the proposed venue (cost estimate if possible), and your ideas about the organization of the conference.
 It is the goal of the openSUSE board to reach a decision about the oSC14 location by mid June, 2013 and announce the location publicly at oSC13.

-Weâ€™re looking forward to your proposal!
+We’re looking forward to your proposal!